1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

 ### Timing Belt
-The two lead screws are connected by a closed loop GT-2 timing belt (6mm width, ??mm length).
+The two lead screws are connected by a closed loop GT-2 timing belt (6mm width, 600mm length).
 This means, that the lead screw which is driven by the motor drives the second lead screw by the timing belt.

 ![Timing belt](../assets/images/axes_K2Pro_timing-belt_web.jpg)